skpm/sketch-module-web-view/docs/browser-window.md

 Adds a vibrancy effect to the browser window.
 Passing `null` or an empty string will remove the vibrancy effect on the window.

-#### `win.setTouchBar(touchBar)` _Experimental_

-* `touchBar` TouchBar

-Sets the touchBar layout for the current window.
-Specifying `null` or `undefined` clears the touch bar.
-This method only has an effect if the machine has a touch bar and is running on macOS 10.12.1+.

-**Note:** The TouchBar API is currently experimental and may change or be removed in future Electron releases.

 [blink-feature-string]: https://cs.chromium.org/chromium/src/third_party/WebKit/Source/platform/runtime_enabled_features.json5?l=70
 [page-visibility-api]: https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API
 [quick-look]: https://en.wikipedia.org/wiki/Quick_Look